 - On what I should focus on next time?

 At the introspective level, the coach can look at the session more intimately.
 There is a need to reflect upon agreements and disagreements with the discussed facts.
-That is is more to find some balance for the coach that is deeply involved in the relationship, thus avoiding development of further bias.
-By provoking awareness on the role of emotions, morality and ethics over the performance, the coach can use self-consciousness to assess opinions from facts and maintain a detached view (as humanly possible).
+That is more to find some balance for the coach that is deeply involved in the relationship, thus avoiding the development of further bias.
+By provoking awareness of the role of emotions, morality, and ethics over the performance, the coach can use self-consciousness to assess opinions from facts and maintain a detached view (as humanly possible).

 The introspective reflection uses powerful questions that create a bridge from the critical analysis of the facts to the one of the Self.